Mingzhu666/BundleCalculator/README.md

 Calculator.java is to return BundlesCharge which includes bundlesCharge and totalCost.

-GetInput.java is to get the order that users input.
+InputProcessor.java is to get the order that users input.

+OrderProcessor.java is to process the order.

-PrintResult to print out the result.
+OrderResultPrinter.java to print out the result.

 Bundle.java has the number of post and cost of bundle.